intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint.md

 }
 ```

-Two filters provided OOB:
+Two filters provided OOTB:

 - AllSites - the base site, subsites and their libraries are visible.
-That is default filter.
+That is a default filter.
 - RootLibraries - the base site and its document libraries are visible.

 Projects could implement custom filters and use its component name in configuration as below: